 God similarly intends for us to look to Him to find our way.
 But our attachment to the world is pollution, and looking up sometimes seems a waste of time when there is so much we want in our lives that is not heavenly.

-Like the man code-named “The Elephant” in Sea Scribe, I hope you find yourself far from the world’s light pollution, so you can clearly see the Light above who governs your life.
+Like the man code-named “The Elephant” in Fury in the Storm, I hope you find yourself far from the world’s light pollution, so you can clearly see the Light above who governs your life.
 There is no other safe way to navigate!

 See you in the field!